 Understand business terms and key financial ratios

 When you're working with investors and lenders, you will run into complex financial terminology and financial ratios you need to understand.
-Use the BDC's Demystify Your Banker guide (PDF) to make sure you're speaking the same language.
+Use the BDC's Glossary to make sure you're speaking the same language.